Law - Political Science - Administration

 LANGUAGE SKILLS

-The teaching approach is therefore cross-disciplinary, covering all areas of intellectual property .
-It covers
+The teaching approach is therefore intended to be cross-disciplinary and covers all areas of intellectual property.
+The following topics are addressed:

 • copyright,